Frequently Requested Statistics on Immigrants and Immigration in the United States

 How many nonimmigrant admissions does DHS grant in a year?

-In total, DHS granted 186 million nonimmigrant admissions in FY 2018, of which 105 million were admissions of Canadians and Mexicans traveling for business or pleasure.
+DHS granted 186 million nonimmigrant admissions in FY 2019, of which 105 million were admissions of Canadians and Mexicans traveling for business or pleasure.
 These travelers are exempt from completing the I-94 arrival/departure form at the port of entry, thus DHS does not provide characteristics for this group.

 Note: Nonimmigrant admissions represent the number of entries.
 Individuals may have multiple entries within the year.
-OIS reports characteristics of nonimmigrants who must complete an I-94 arrival/departure form at entry.
+The DHS Office of Immigration Statistics (OIS) reports characteristics of nonimmigrants who must complete an I-94 arrival/departure form at entry.

-- Read more here: Nonimmigrant Admissions to the U.S. fact sheet.
+- Read more in the Nonimmigrant Admissions to the U.S. fact sheet.